Mary Emmons

 Mary Emmons (c.
 1760 – c.
-1832), also known as Eugénie Beauharnais, was an Indian woman born in Calcutta who worked as a servant in the household of Theodosia Bartow Prevost.
+1832), also known as Eugénie Beauharnais, was a Bengali woman born in Calcutta, India who worked as a servant in the household of Theodosia Bartow Prevost.
 While working as a servant, she had a relationship with Theodosia's second husband, American Founding Father and Vice President Aaron Burr, by whom she had two children: a daughter, Louisa Charlotte, born 1788, and a son, John Pierre Burr, born 1792.

 Biography

 Slavery in India continued through the 18th and 19th centuries.
 The Portuguese imported Africans into their Indian colonies on the Konkan coast between about 1530 and 1740.
 Little is known about Emmons's early life.
 The oral history is she was a colored woman born in Calcutta, who traveled to Saint-Domingue (modern day Haiti) where she then lived and worked.
 Described as mulatto, she originally immigrated to the Thirteen Colonies as a servant of Theodosia Prevost and her first husband, Jacques Marcus Prevost, a British military officer who was stationed in the West Indies in the early 1770s.
 She changed her name to Mary Emmons upon entering the United States.

 After Theodosia married Burr in 1782 (following her husband's death), Emmons entered the Burr household in New York.
 Emmons's first child with Burr was Louisa Charlotte Burr, born in 1788.
 In 1792, Emmons gave birth to her second child with Burr, John Pierre Burr, at sea while she was travelling back to the United States after a visit to Haiti.

 While raising her two children, Emmons resided in Philadelphia, at the home where Burr stayed while serving in the U.S. Senate – while his wife Theodosia still lived in New York.
 The fact that both Theodosia and Emmons gave birth in 1788 shows that Burr was having intimate relations with both women at the same time.

 Emmons died in Philadelphia in 1832.